makrai/notes/speer17-ConceptNet5.5-aaai.md

 # Abstract

-* [ConceptNet]
+* ConceptNet
-  * knowledge graph i.e. connects words and phrases with labeled edges.
-Its
+  * knowledge graph i.e. connects words and phrases with labeled edges
-  * collected from many sources that include expert created resources, crowd-sourcing, and games with a purpose.
-It is
+  * collected from many sources that include expert created resources, crowd-sourcing, and games with a purpose
   * designed to represent the general knowledge involved in understanding language, improving natural language
-  * When ConceptNet is combined with word embeddings, it provides understanding that they would not acquire from distributional semantics alone, nor from narrower resources such as WordNet or DBPedia.
-We demonstrate this with
+  * When ConceptNet is combined with word embeddings, it provides understanding that they would not acquire from distributional semantics alone, nor from narrower resources such as WordNet or DBPedia
 * SOTA results on
   * intrinsic evaluations of word relatedness
   * applications of word vectors, including solving SAT-style analogies